matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 The second thing that is done, is inserting an entry into the archive_invalidations table.
 This tells the core:archive process that the archive needs to be reprocessed.

-Everything that is invalidated in the archive tables should also appear in the archive_invalidations table, except for plugin specific archives.
+Everything that is invalidated in the archive tables shoul1:d also appear in the archive_invalidations table, except for plugin specific archives.
 Since we end up triggering archiving for the all plugins archiving, we don't need to re-create invalidated plugin specific archives.
 The only time plugin specific archives are inserted into the archive_invalidations table, is if we are only invalidating a specific plugin's archive.